Hello, and welcome! My name is Theo Kostidakis and I am a dramatherapist and shadow puppeteer, based in London.

 Common difficulties that I work with include trauma, anxiety disorders, depression, self-esteem, ADHD, autism, family difficulties, mental health conditions, bereavement, dementia, PTSD, and stress.

-As a therapist, I have worked extensively with children of all ages and adults, offering group and individual sessions.
-To date, my therapeutic experience has focused on working with children: those excluded – or at risk of being excluded – from mainstream education (in both Pupil Referral Unit (PRU) and Social, Emotional and Mental Health (SEMH) settings); and offering culturally-sensitive, trauma-informed therapy to young asylum seekers and refugees.
+As a therapist, I have worked extensively with adults and children of all ages, offering group and individual sessions.
+To date, my therapeutic experience in working with children includes: those excluded – or at risk of being excluded – from mainstream education (in both Pupil Referral Unit (PRU) and Social, Emotional and Mental Health (SEMH) settings); students with additional needs (SEN) and offering culturally-sensitive, trauma-informed therapy to young asylum seekers and refugees.
 My additional experience includes co-facilitating dramatherapy sessions at a mental health hospital, and at a specialist school for children with Profound and Multiple Learning Disabilities (PMLD).